YoloDotNet 4.0.0

 YoloDotNet is the result of countless hours of development, testing, and continuous improvement — all offered freely to the community.

-If you’ve found this project helpful, consider supporting its development.
+If you’ve found my project helpful, consider supporting its development.
 Your contribution helps cover the time and resources needed to keep the project maintained, updated, and freely available to everyone.

 Support the project: